kcichy37/second-portfolio-project/README.md

 As TicTacToe is a simple and easy game, the purpose of it needs to be that it is simple in use and navigation for users to play the game.

+## User Stories
+1. Game rules
+- As a user I want to know how to play the game with my friend.
+- As a user I want to know what to expect from the game and the output I will get.

+2. The game
+- As a user I want to clearly see the board at all time.
+- AS a user I want to be able to choose my next move
+- As a user I want to clearly see who's turn it is.
+- As a user I want to clearly see who's won and how.

+3. Score
+- As a user I want to be able to see the score after each round that been played
+- As a user I want to have the choice between playing again or qutting.

 ## Features
 The game has 4 sections:
 - Section with Game rules